HR COVID Information

 - Reminder for those with no symptoms: Day 0 is your day of a positive viral test.
 Day 1 is the first full day after your test specimen was collected.

-If an employee's symptoms have not improved, they were severely ill or they are immunocompromised, employees should isolate for the full 10 days.
+If an employee's symptoms have not improved, they were severely ill or they are immunocompromised, employees should consult with their healthcare provider and isolate for the full 10 days.

-Within 24 hours of testing positive, employees should contact Human Resources by phone (610-683-1353) or email (firstname.lastname@example.org) to confirm isolation time and remote work status.
-Remote work is permissible for employees who test positive for COVID-19, up to day 10 of isolation, based on operational need, capability of employee to perform duties from home and with supervisor approval (more details below).
+Within 24 hours of testing positive, employees should contact Human Resources by phone (610-683-1353) or email (email@example.com) to confirm isolation time and remote work status.
+Remote work during isolation period is permissible for employees who test positive for COVID-19 (maximum 10 days), based on operational need, capability of employee to perform duties from home and with supervisor approval (more details below).

 Remote Work for Employees who Test Positive for COVID-19

-Employees who test positive for COVID-19 may request, if able, to work remotely for the length of their isolation – up to 10 days.
+Employees who test positive for COVID-19 may request, if able, to work remotely for the length of their isolation (maximum 10 days).

 Staff employees must first inform Human Resources within 24 hours of testing positive for COVID-19 by phone (610-683-1353) or email (firstname.lastname@example.org).
 Staff should then notify their supervisor of their absence, along with their request to work remotely during their isolation.
 Requests will be granted by the supervisor, based on operational need and capability of employee to perform duties from home.